 In a recent Michigan State Police drunk driving audit, Chelsea PD made 14 DUI arrests with 0 Datamaster tests and 12 blood draws and the Township of Northfield made 17 DUI arrests.
 Washtenaw County Sheriff made 220 total DUI arrests with 104 breath tests and 93 blood draws, and MSP made 247 arrests, which was spread out in the County.

-The 14th District Court has 4 locations covered by Judge Tabbey, Conlin, Simpson and Pope.
+The 14th District Court has 4 locations covered by Judge Kirk Tabbey, Anna Frushour, Cedric Simpson and Erane Washington.

 Each calendar year, I have upwards of 1500 potential contact me for legal help.
 I listen to every legal issue, and assess every case, providing the potential client with my insight and guidance.
 Unfortunately I am unable to help every client that contacts me for a number of reasons, but the main one is simply limited resources.